-11. The complainants further contend that, acting on the same principles and on the Commission's advice, the IAEA and the other international organisations in Vienna had taken account of changes in tax law insofar as they related to social security contributions in determining the interim adjustment for 1989, and that the Agency was therefore wrong to ignore such changes in determining the adjustment for 1994.

-12. The Agency's reply on that score may be summed up as follows:
+- 11. The complainants further contend that, acting on the same principles and on the Commission's advice, UNIDO and the other international organisations in Vienna had taken account of changes in tax law insofar as they related to social security contributions in determining the interim adjustment for 1989, and that the Organization was therefore wrong to ignore such changes in determining the adjustment for 1994. - 12.
+UNIDO's reply on that score may be summed up as follows:

-(a) The setting of salary scales after a general survey is at its discretion, and so must be the determination of interim adjustments.
-Indeed - says the Agency - the complainants themselves acknowledge in their original brief that, although the secretariat of the Commission "may assist in making" calculations for an interim adjustment, "the Commission makes no recommendations concerning them, leaving the matter to the discretion of the organizations concerned".
-That too is the Commission's own view: in its minute of 27 April 1994, referred to in 7 above, it was also at pains to -

-"... emphasize that the power of decision on interim adjustment matters rests with the organizations rather than with the Commission which limits itself in the methodology to making general recommendation as to interim adjustment factors."

-(b) Paragraph 81 of the methodology does not require that "all" the changes in local taxation be taken into account.
-It says "changes in local taxation", and that means changes in tax law as such, not "indirect effects on the local tax situation, which an increase or decrease in certain tax deductions ... may have".
-Besides, though organisations "should" take such changes into account, they are not bound to do so.

-(c) The adjustment was made ad hoc in 1989; there was no such adjustment in any year from 1990 to 1993 and the IAEA was not required to make one in 1994.
-What happened in 1989, says the Agency, was that comprehensive tax reform in Austria -

-"... made it necessary at that time for all the elements in the formula for netting down gross to net salaries to be reviewed, as was done in previous salary surveys. ... the 1994 tax changes, however, were structurally different ...
-There was therefore, no justification to repeat in 1994 what was done in 1989."

-(d) By 1994 the salaries of General Service staff were already on the high side as against those of outside employees in the locality of the duty station, and the next salary survey was likely to show that such staff were being over-compensated.
+- (a) The setting of salary scales after a general survey is at its discretion, and so must be the determination of interim adjustments.
+Indeed says the Organization the complainants themselves acknowledge in their original brief that, although the secretariat of the Commission "may assist in making" calculations for an interim adjustment, "the Commission makes no recommendations concerning them, leaving the matter to the discretion of the organization concerned".
+That too is the Commission's own view: in its minute of 27 April 1994, referred to in 7 above, it was also at pains to - - "... emphasize that the power of decision on interim adjustment matters rests with the organizations rather than with the Commission which limits itself in the methodology to making general recommendation as to interim adjustment factors." - (b) Paragraph 81 of the methodology does not require that "all" the changes in local taxation be taken into account.
+It says "changes in local taxation", and that means changes in tax law as such, not "effects on local taxation that may be caused by changes in laws other than tax laws that bring about an increase in certain tax deductible amounts".
+Besides, though organisations "should" take such changes into account, they are not bound to do so. - (c) The adjustment was made ad hoc in 1989; there was no such adjustment in any year from 1990 to 1993 and UNIDO was not required to make one in 1994.
+What happened in 1989, says UNIDO, was that comprehensive tax reform in Austria - - "... made it necessary for all the elements in the formula for netting down gross to net salaries to be reviewed, as was done in salary surveys.
+The recent changes in the local tax legislation were limited in scope ...
+There was, therefore, no justification to repeat what was done, rightly or wrongly, in 1989." - (d) By 1994 the salaries of General Service staff were already on the high side as against those of outside employees in the locality of the duty station, and the next salary survey was likely to show that such staff were being over-compensated.